richardlford/build-path-prefix-map-spec/spec.in.rst

 Producers SHOULD NOT overwrite existing values; instead they should append their new mappings onto the right of any existing value.

+Each individual mapping has the reproducible *target* path prefix on the left, and the unreproducible *source* path prefix on the right.

 Producers who build *general software* that uses this variable, MUST NOT expect any special contracts on the output emitted by *general consumers* based on this variable ― only that their output be reproducible when the build path